-Since a teenager Benjamin Myers has written about music and the arts for The Guardian, New Statesman, Mojo, NME, New Scientist, Q, Uncut, Caught By The River, Time Out, Arena, The Morning Star, Shortlist, Melody Maker, The Quietus, 3:AM Magazine, Metal Hammer, Drowned In Sound, Prog, Plan B, The Big Issue, Classic Rock, Playlouder, Careless Talk Costs Lives, Kerrang!, Alternative Press, Bizarre, Record Collector, Loose Lips Sink Ships and others….
+Since a teenager Benjamin Myers has written about music, literature, nature, crime, politics, the arts and manner of other subjects for publications including The Guardian, New Statesman, Mojo, NME, New Scientist, The Spectator, Q, Uncut, Caught By The River, Time Out, Arena, Society Of Authors, The Morning Star, Shortlist, Melody Maker, The Big Issue, The Quietus, Vice, 3:AM Magazine, Metal Hammer, Drowned In Sound, Prog, Plan B, The Big Issue, Classic Rock, Playlouder, Careless Talk Costs Lives, Kerrang!, Alternative Press, Bizarre, Record Collector, Loose Lips Sink Ships and others….

 Withnail & I: 30 Years on, it’s the perfect film for Brexit Britain.
 New Statesman, March 2017